 Could you be committing these HR faux pas?
-HRM reviews the five sins of ‘bad HR leadership’ that could be costing you big time in the credibility stakes.
+HRD reviews the five sins of ‘bad HR leadership’ that could be costing you big time in the credibility stakes.

 Here are the five traits of bad HR leaders according to Tim Sackett:

 Failure to track results, or failure to measure the things that matter, mean most decisions are being made based on bad data, or simply relying on instinct.
 Some HR leaders are more focused on looking like they’re doing well than finding out whether they actually are doing well, Sackett suggests.

 “Lousy HR leaders love to cover their own ass more than any other single thing they do,” Sackett says.
 “Organizations take risk every single day.
 It’s not HR’s job to eliminate risk, it’s our job to champion appropriate risk and be all in with our business partners.”